 Genomic data analysis also allows us to identify genes that contribute to speciation and adaptation.
 We can then study how these genes are arranged on the chromosomes.
-Some of the species we study show vast variation in chromosomal numbers and we investigate how chromosomal fusions, fissions and rearrangements contributed to their rapid diversification.
+Some of the species we study show vast variation in chromosomal numbers and we investigate how chromosomal fusions, fissions and translocations contributed to their rapid diversification.
 Such chromosomal rearrangements can contribute to speciation because populations with different chromosomes may not be able to interbreed successfully, or because rearrangements may link together co-adapted genes.

 We work collaboratively with research partners around the globe, studying a diverse range of animals and plants across the tree of life.
 Our aim is to find the universal underlying genomic mechanisms of rapid evolution; so we are open to collaborations that will enable us to apply large-scale sequencing and analysis to any groups that best represent different forms of fast evolution in action.

 Two of the key taxonomic groups that we study represent quite different forms of evolution.
-Ithomiini butterflies form adaptive radiations, whereby different species utilise different host plants for their caterpillars.
+Ithomiini and Heliconius butterflies form adaptive radiations, whereby different species utilise different host plants for their caterpillars.
 In contrast, the driving force behind speciation in Australian peacock spiders appears to be sexual selection.
 Females choose their mates based on species-specific colours, dances and vibrational “songs”.
 In addition, we also study the role of hybridisation in the rapid range expansion of wall lizards in Switzerland.

 Ithomiini butterflies – genomics of adaptive radiations

 We study ithomiini butterflies in partnership with collaborators in Ecuador, Colombia, Brazil, France and the UK.
-The species richness is highly unevenly distributed in this tribe of South American butterflies.
+The species richness is very unevenly distributed in this tribe of South American butterflies.
 Some ithomiini genera have speciated rapidly in the past million years, whereas their close relatives have speciated at a much slower, more normal pace in the order of millions of years.
 We use whole-genome sequencing to compare slowly and fast speciating genera to identify drivers of rapid speciation.
-For example, we study the role of chromosomal evolution.
+For example, by assembling many reference genomes, we study the role of chromosomal evolution.
 Closely related ithomiini species differ strongly in the number of chromosomes, ranging from 5 to 120 chromosomes.
 We seek to identify the genomic mechanisms at play that drive chromosomal change and its role in the rapid diversification in some genera.